 Scenery consisted of over one ton of plaster, all on a screen wire base.
 There were nine tunnels and twenty bridges and overpasses.
 There were 136 switches, 50 of those were on the mainline and were electrically controlled by the dispatcher from the CTC board..
 Power to the track and switches was supplied by a 27-volt generator divided into two 13.5 volt circuits operating thru a three-wire system.
 Storage batteries were used across the line to give smooth power as well as additional amperes when needed.
 All indicating lights were supplied by a twelve volt transformer.
 Approximately 62,725 feet of wire was hidden under the benchwork..
 (More than 11-miles) 150 relays were used in the CTC system.
 The position of each train was indicated on the master engineer’s board and the dispatcher’s CTC panel.
 Electrical connections were arranged so that indication lights would not function unless a train was actually in a block.
 There were seven cabs.
 Engineers in those cabs could operate their respective trains over the entire layout except in the yards.
 Communication was maintained between the dispatcher and the entire personnel operating the layout through a six station intercommunicating set.
 All stations could talk back to the Dispatcher.
 During the last several years of its existence at the Emeryville location, the NAMES of some of the Yards were changed.

 HO Trolley - East Bay Traction

-GSMRM Home Comments to GSMRM © 2017 by GSMRM
+[an error occurred while processing this directive] Previous Page / GSMRM Home Comments to GSMRM © 2018 by GSMRM